top of page

 I) Bed clothes - shirt, shorts or pants, socks, underwear

-K) I wanted something versatile that still allowed me to walk and hike comfortably, so I opted for the reflective-soled Brooks Running Hyperion Tempo Road Running Shoes which were lightweight and comfortable for both biking and non-bike time.
+K) I wanted something versatile that still allowed me to walk and hike comfortably, so I opted for the reflective-soled running shoes, but you pick your preference of cycling specific vs. cross-trainer.

 5. Accessories